Mar 16 2009

 - Where is the nest at Pitt?
 Where should I look to see the peregrines at Pitt?

 - Where is the nest Downtown?
-The peregrines left the Gulf Tower in 2012 and chose a new site at a building on Fourth Avenue.
+In February 2014 the downtown peregrines returned to the Gulf Tower after nesting at a building on Fourth Avenue in 2012 and 2013.

 - How do I watch the Falconcam video archives (Spring 2011)?